SCGR-1/MCP_hackathon/README.md

 - "Buy when 10-day MA crosses above 50-day MA, sell when it crosses below"
 - "DCA $1000 every 7 days, initial cash = 5000"
 - "Invest $500 weekly with starting capital $10000"
+- "Buy and hold long term with initial cash $20000"

+**Note:** The LLM automatically extracts `initial_cash` if mentioned in the description.
+If not mentioned, the system uses the default value from the UI (10000).

 ### Manual Mode